HelenSaraAlex/Yoga-pose-estimator-using-Mediapie/README.md

 # Yoga-pose-estimator-using-Mediapie
-Yoga Pose estimator using Mediapipe.
+Yoga Pose estimator a webpage which is powered by Mediapie (for pose estimation) and Streamlit (for its Front-end)